 - September of 1935, the bobbin winder tension bracket changes from school bell style to a black, flat front mounting style.
 (This allowed them to use the same base mold.)

-- Teeny tiny number references were added to motor band.
+- Teeny tiny number references were added to the motor band.

 - The bobbin winder wheel was changed from being flat (unmarked) to "cupped".